phantomstudios/use-local-state/.github/ISSUE_TEMPLATE/REPORT_A_BUG.md

 > Clearly describe the bug

-e.g. "Data refuses to load when accessing via https..."
+e.g. "Data does not persist upon refresh."

 > Which version of use-local-state are you using?